mpaulweeks/cfc2018/homework/final/README.md

 ## Week 9 - Submit the Final Project

-Deadline: 8am on Tuesday, May 5th
+Deadline: 8am on Tuesday, June 5

 Upload your completed project before class, we will be doing live demos